Data Literacy: core competency number 1 for 2024

 While some people are sitting in classrooms taking data literacy classes, the Data Literacy Index tracks how organizations and countries score when it comes to data literacy.
 That’s the sum of all human competencies, the amount of data-driven decisions, and the degree of data saturation within organizations.
 Singapore scored the highest on this index worldwide, with a median of 84.1.
 Europe’s no slouch either, with England leading the pack there with 81.3.

 We know that there is a correlation between data-skilled businesses and their results.
 Front-runners in the field of data literacy have a three to five percent higher market capitalization.
 Data literacy also have a positive effect on performance indicators, like the margins before tax, return on assets, return on equity, and return on sales.
 Nevertheless, only a third of the businesses surveyed offer data literacy training.
-A meager 17% of companies stimulates its people to become more skilled with data.
+A meager 17% of companies stimulate their people to become more skilled with data.

 Four factors